franza/tresor/README.md

 # Entering incorrect password will cause an error!

-$ tresor store browserpasswords facebook completelydifferentpassword Bucket browserpasswords already contains key facebook with a value.
+$ tresor store browserpasswords facebook completelydifferentpassword Bucket "browserpasswords" already contains key "facebook" with a value.
 Enter the password which was used to encrypt it in order to overwrite:
 Failed to decrypt the data

 # Let's try again but with correct password